ULHPC/ulhpc-docs/docs/slurm/commands.md

 _Batch job scripts_ are submitted to the scheduler with the [`sbatch`](https://slurm.schedmd.com/sbatch.html) command.

-- The command adds a resource allocation request to the scheduler job queue together with a _copy_ of a job luncher script to execute in the allocation.
+- The command adds a resource allocation request to the scheduler job queue together with a _copy_ of a job launcher script to execute in the allocation.
 The command then exits.
-- When the requested resources are available, a job is lunched and the job script is executed in the first node of the allocated resources.
+- When the requested resources are available, a job is launched and the job script is executed in the first node of the allocated resources.
 - The job allocation is freed when the job script finishes or the allocation times out.

 The execution of the job script is thus asynchronous to the execution of the `sbatch` command.